ykjit/yk/docs/src/dev/runtime_config.md

 The JIT states written are:

- * `jit-state: start-tracing` is printed when the system starts tracing.
+ * `jitstate: start-tracing` is printed when the system starts tracing.
- * `jit-state: stop-tracing` is printed when the system stops tracing.
+ * `jitstate: stop-tracing` is printed when the system stops tracing.
- * `jit-state: enter-jit-code` is printed when the system starts executing JITted code.
+ * `jitstate: enter-jit-code` is printed when the system starts executing JITted code.
- * `jit-state: exit-jit-code` is printed when the system stops executing JITted code.
+ * `jitstate: exit-jit-code` is printed when the system stops executing JITted code.

 Note that there are no `start-interpreting` and `stop-interpreting`